 πŸ“šBook Signing at KubeCon EU 2026Meet us at Booking.com HQ (Mon 18:30-21:00) & vCluster booth #521 (Tue 24 Mar, 12:30-1:30pm) β€” free book giveaway!RSVP Booking.com Event

-Understand ClusterIP, NodePort, LoadBalancer, and ExternalName service types in Kubernetes.
-When to use each type with practical examples and comparisons.
+Kubernetes Service types explained: ClusterIP, NodePort, LoadBalancer, and ExternalName.
+When to use each type with YAML examples and traffic flow diagrams.

 By Luca Berton β€’ β€’ πŸ“– 5 min read